Sector-44/Storytelling-and-AI/papers.md

+# Understanding Screenwriters’ Practices, Attitudes, and Future Expectations in Human-AI Co-Creation (https://arxiv.org/pdf/2502.16153) - February, 2025
+With the rise of AI technologies and their growing influence in the screenwriting field, understanding the opportunities and concerns related to AI’s role in screenwriting is essential for enhancing human-AI co-creation.
+Through semi-structured interviews with 23 screenwriters, we explored their creative practices, attitudes, and expectations in collaborating with AI for screenwriting.
+Based on participants’ responses, we identified the key stages in which they commonly integrated AI, including story structure & plot development, screenplay text, goal & idea generation, and dialogue.
+Then, we examined how different attitudes toward AI integration influence screenwriters’ practices across various workflow stages and their broader impact on the industry.
+Additionally, we categorized their expected assistance using four distinct roles of AI: actor, audience, expert, and executor.
+Our findings provide insights into AI’s impact on screenwriting practices and offer suggestions on how AI can benefit the future of screenwriting.

 # HOLLMWOOD: Unleashing the Creativity of Large Language Models in Screenwriting via Role Playing (https://arxiv.org/pdf/2406.11683) - June, 2024
 Generative AI has demonstrated unprecedented creativity in artistic creation, especially in the field of computer vision, yet such phenomena